NOTICE OF PRIVACY PRACTICES

 We reserve the right to change the terms of this Notice and our privacy policies at any time.
 Any changes will apply to the PHI we already have.
 Before we make an important change to our policies, we will promptly change this Notice and post a new Notice.

-To exercise any of your rights discussed above, please submit a request in writing to the Privacy Official at the Address below.
-If you think that we may have violated your privacy rights, or you disagree with a decision that we made about access to your PHI, you may file a written complaint with the Privacy Official:
+To exercise any of your rights discussed above, please submit a request in writing to the Privacy Officer at the Address below.
+If you think that we may have violated your privacy rights, or you disagree with a decision that we made about access to your PHI, you may file a written complaint with the Privacy Officer:

 Toll Free: (877) 696-6775

-We will take no retaliatory action against you if you file a complaint about our privacy practices.
+We will take no retaliatory action against you if you file a complaint about our privacy practice.

 Revised March 10, 2010